MaartenBrijker/project/processbook.md

 Alpha version is done!
 User can play with files, record this and has an "automate" button (special filter effect)

 # DAY 3|1
+Presentated my code in the Hour of Code.
+Was in doubt about my use of a Singleton.
+General view hereon however was positive!
+Also we talked a bit about databases and the safety of background login in.
+I decided to use the Dropbox API.
+Implementing it now.

 # DAY 3|2
 # DAY 3|3
 # DAY 3|4